9 Reasons Your Aloe Vera is Drooping and Falling Over

 What I should do is 1) remove the pup and pot it up separately from the mother plant and 2) repot the mother plant in a heavier pot to keep both from falling over all the time.

-To remove the pup, try to cut the pup at the base of its stem, where it is attached to the mother plant.
+To remove the pup, try to cut it at the base of its stem, where it is attached to the mother plant.
 Sometimes, the pup will break off the mother plant on its own, and that is fine.
 Let the pup’s stem end dry out for a few days to a week to allow a callus to form.

 It’s Gotten Too Hot